 the emergence of practices around those cultural digital objects.

-I therefore subscribe to an extended definition of digital and digitality grounded more in the work of Douehithan Negroponte.
-I advocate for a form of digital humanism, encompassing the realm of digital humanities
+I therefore subscribe to an extended definition of digital and digitality grounded more in the work of Doueihi than Negroponte.
+Following Doueihi, I would advocate for a form of digital humanism, encompassing the realm of digital humanities: as Levi-Strauss identified three humanism (the aristocratic Renaissance Humanism, the bourgeois exotic humanism of the XIXth century and the democratic humanism of the XXth Century), digital humanism would be a fourth humanism, seen as a place of hybridity, of convergence of a complex cultural legacy and a set of technologies that are now present in all aspects of our lives.